stefanodixon-ux/webMAN-MOD/README.md

-Git clone # webMAN MOD - Fork of original webMAN plugin by Deank for Playstation 3
+# webMAN MOD - Fork of original webMAN plugin by Deank for Playstation 3

 __README IS STILL IN PROGRESS, IF YOU SEE ANY ERROR PLEASE TELL ME OR PUSH A COMMIT__